rafalp/Misago/dev-docs/plugins/hooks/select-thread-solution-hook.md

-# `set_thread_solution_hook`
+# `select_thread_solution_hook`

-This hook allows plugins to replace or extend the logic used to set a post as the thread’s solution.
+This hook allows plugins to replace or extend the logic used to selecting a post as the thread’s solution.

 ## Location